ForkAwesome/Fork-Awesome/README.md

     $ npm run build

-Or serve it on a local server (http://localhost:7998):
+Or serve it on a local server on http://localhost:7998:

     $ npm run dev